tfctesting/tfc/README.md

 [Onion Services](https://2019.www.torproject.org/docs/onion-services)
 to enable P2P communication that never exits the anonymity network.
 This means that unlike (de)centralized messengers, there's no third party server eavesdropping on users' metadata such as who is talking to who, when, and how much.
 The network architecture means TFC runs exclusively on the user's devices.
 There are no ads or tracking, and it collect no data whatsoever about the user.
 All data is always encrypted with keys the user controls, and the databases never leave their devices.

 Onion Service based messaging also means no registration process is needed.
-During the first launch TFC generates a random TFC account (The Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
+During the first launch TFC generates a TFC account (The Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
 By knowing this TFC account, anyone can send the user a contact request and connect to them without ever learning their real life identity, IP-address, or geolocation.

 TFC also features a traffic masking mode that hides the type, quantity, and schedule of communication, even if the network facing device of the user is hacked.
 To provide even